How to Overcome Troubles That May Hit Franchising in 2015

 Despite a bright general outlook, it’s not all birds and bees for franchise businesses.
 There are several regulatory storm clouds looming that can rattle the walls and blow the revenues away.

 During the past five years, franchised businesses have created more jobs at a faster pace than the rest of the economy, not to mention revenues, which are higher than average.
-The growth of franchising can be attributed to the rise of cloud technology and affordable franchise software that make it possible to handle large business networks.
+The growth of franchising can be attributed to the rise of cloud technology and affordable franchise software that makes it possible to handle large business networks.

-As a result, in 2015, the franchise industry is expected to contribute about 3 percent to Gross Domestic Product (GDP) of United States.
+As a result, in 2015, the franchise industry is expected to contribute about 3 percent to Gross Domestic Product (GDP) of the United States.
 Franchise sector will grow more than 5 percent, i.e. to $521 billion in this year, IHS Economics predicts.

 “Franchising is an American success story,” said IFA president Steve Caldeira.
 “Independent, locally owned small-business, men and women, including more veterans and minorities, I might add, who own and operate franchise establishment are growing faster than other businesses.